ScottKirvan/ScooterUtils/README.md

   </h4>
 </div>

- **ScotterUtils** is an Unreal Engine editor plugin which contains miscellaneous artist/developer utilities, allowing you to quickly navigate to disk files, restart the system, and to help keep some setting persistent between restarts in the editor.
+ **ScooterUtils** is an Unreal Engine editor plugin which contains miscellaneous artist/developer utilities, allowing you to quickly navigate to disk files, restart the system, and to help keep some setting persistent between restarts in the editor.